 Spartan Capital Securities, LLC and B2i Digital Announce the Spartan Capital Investor Conference 2024

-The Spartan Capital Investor Conference 2024 is set to be a cornerstone event in the fall financial calendar, bringing together a carefully selected group of over 30 companies from various sectors including technology, healthcare, energy, and consumer goods.
-These companies will present their growth strategies and market opportunities to an audience of institutional investors, analysts, and key industry players.
-The conference aims to foster meaningful interactions, providing a unique platform for companies to engage directly with the investment community in a focused and impactful setting.
+The investor conference represents a significant development for Spartan Capital, bringing together institutional investors, analysts, thought leaders in the capital markets, and prominent public companies.
+Spartan will showcase over 30 carefully selected companies across a wide range of sectors, offering them a focused forum for presenting directly to qualified investors and industry analysts.

-John D. Lowry, Founder and Chief Executive Officer of Spartan Capital Securities, LLC, expressed his enthusiasm, stating, "This inaugural event is a significant milestone for Spartan Capital as we celebrate 17 years of leadership and trust in the capital markets.
-We are dedicated to facilitating meaningful interactions between our client companies and our expansive investor base.
-The Pierre Hotel offers an elegant setting that perfectly aligns with our mission to support capital formation and strengthen strategic relationships."
+John D. Lowry, Founder and Chief Executive Officer of Spartan Capital Securities, LLC, stated, "Our inaugural investor conference commemorates Spartan Capital's 17 years as a trusted leader in the capital markets.
+It underscores our commitment to building meaningful connections between client companies and our sophisticated investor base.
+The Pierre is an ideal venue for our clients to explore capital formation opportunities and strengthen relationships."

-David Shapiro, CEO of B2i Digital, added, "Partnering with Spartan Capital on this event is a perfect synergy.
-Our shared vision for combining high-quality in-person engagements with strategic digital outreach ensures that this conference will be a premier gathering for serious investors and innovative companies.
-With our experience in supporting over 40 conferences in recent years, we are excited to bring our expertise to Spartan Capital's esteemed platform."
+David Shapiro, CEO of B2i Digital, commented, "Our collaboration with Spartan Capital reaffirms our dedication to combining in-person events with online channels.
+We look forward to highlighting this important event to our growing community of sophisticated investors."
+David continues, "After supporting 43 conferences in the last 3 years, we are aligned with Spartan in our belief that a successful event requires quality companies, serious investors, and thought-leading sponsors who provide essential services to the key players in the US capital markets."

-Attendees at the Spartan Capital Investor Conference 2024 can expect a carefully curated agenda that includes company presentations, one-on-one meetings, and exclusive networking sessions.
-These elements are designed to maximize the value of interactions between investors and company executives, providing unparalleled access to insights into current market trends and emerging opportunities.
+The conference will feature presentations from a select group of companies, offering attendees insights into current market trends and unique investment opportunities.
+The agenda also includes one-on-one meetings and networking sessions organized to maximize interactions between investors and presenters.

 About Spartan Capital Securities, LLC